lahdesign/ticTacToe/README.md

 I. Overview
 A tic tac toe game for visual learners.
-The game features 2 object constructor functions and is suggested for users beginning to understand their usage.
+The game features an object constructor function and is suggested for users beginning to understand their usage.
 The design is minimal & the board responsive.
 I am working towards using alpha channels to mimic overprinting, as if you were playing the game with markers in a notebook.

 II.
 Technologies Used